moussaclarke/beatportapi/README.md

 ## Contribute

 Would be cool to improve this, so feel free to submit bug reports, suggestions and pull requests.
-Can't guarantee I've got enough time to do much though!
+Can't guarantee I've got enough time to do very much though!
+Alternatively just fork it and make your own thing.

 ## License
 [WFTPL](http://www.wtfpl.net/), insofar as those other guys are cool with that.